| Download Mi_D |

 Alternatively, you may download the full source archive and compile everything yourself.

-sources might be able to compile with GNU g++
+sources might be able to compile with GNU g++, but

 installed on your machine, execute these steps